octet-stream/pulumi-yaml-image-update-issue/readme.md

 ### Expected behaviour

-When something is changed within build context, `Dockerfile` or `Pulumi.yaml` config the `pulumi up` command succeedes with no error.
+When something is changed within build context, `Dockerfile` or `Pulumi.yaml` config the `pulumi up` command succeeds with no error.